The simplicity of a lemon tart has an exotic appeal.

 - A crust is perfectly baked if it has a golden color and a crisp texture with no soggy bottom, so aim for that.

 - Some serving options besides cream or icing sugar include candied lemon, blueberry sauce, fresh strawberries, and crushed pistachios.

-- To store the lemon tart, place it in an airtight container and keep in the fridge to last for 2 days.
+- To store the lemon tart, place it in an airtight container and keep it in the fridge to last for 2 days.

 This non-vegetarian lemon tart recipe is a surprisingly simple, quick and effortless way to bake a flavorful dessert.